yeolesanskruti/yeolesanskruti/README.md

 ## Hi there 👋

+I'm Sanskruti Pravin Yeole, a passionate Information Technology student at IIIT Lucknow (Class of 2026) with experience in web development and scripting.
+I love contributing to projects using HTML, CSS, JavaScript, and C++.
+I'm also enthusiastic about open-source contributions and building solutions that make a difference.

 <!--
 **yeolesanskruti/yeolesanskruti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...